nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * Deletes the fifth, seventh and ninth task.
 ##### Constraints:
 * There must be at least one supplied task ID for deletion.
-* All task ID supplied must be a positive integer smaller or equal to the total number of tasks added.
+* Each task ID supplied must be a positive integer smaller or equal to the total number of tasks added.
 ##### Expected outcome:
 (Assuming the tasks have the following titles, respectively: `Add parser`, `Del UI` and `UI`)
 ```